kamkor/blog/_posts/2015-10-5-Covariance-And-Contravariance-In-Scala.md

 ### Use cases for contravariant type parameter

 Contravariant type parameter is usually used as method argument type, so naturally contravariance is most commonly seen in consumers (types that accept something).
 It can also be used as mutable field type if the field has object private scope as explained [before](#variancemutablefieldtype).
 Scala compiler prevents from the use of contravariant type parameter in positions that could lead to potential errors.
-If contravariant type parameter is used in illegal position such as method return type then Scala compiler reports an error.
-Typical use of contravariant type parameter is applied in the following implementation of `GarbageCan`.
+If contravariant type parameter would have been used in illegal position such as method return type then Scala compiler would have reported an error.
+Example use of contravariant type parameter is applied in the following implementation of `GarbageCan`.

 {% highlight scala %}
 class GarbageCan[-A] {

-  // Instead of object private scope,
-  // lower bound can be used.
-  // type B >: A
-  // private var items: List[B] = _

   // compiles because of object private scope private[this] var items: List[A] = List.empty